 After ruling out physical issues, it was clear that it was a case of night terror.
 One of the major factors contributing to it could be the excess screen time.
 The cartoons, animations etc. which they see play in their minds during the night.
 Since she was already a bad sleeper, the videos further stimulated her brain, making it harder for her to sleep.
 It was clear that her screen-time needs to be restricted (or made zero if possible).

-On the basis of her symptoms and the full case history, she was prescribed the homeopathic remedy Cina to be taken twice a day for 3 days.
+On the basis of her symptoms and the full case history, she was prescribed a homeopathic remedy to be taken twice a day for 3 days.

 First night after the remedy: